Bluedot-Innovation/documentation/docs/Point SDK/React Native/Features.md

 ### App Restart Notification

-Bluedot Point SDK includes a method for apps to display app restart notification to user after app termination.
+Rezolve Point SDK includes a method for apps to display app restart notification to user after app termination.
 For further details refer to [iOS Features – App restart](../iOS/Features/App%20restart%20notification.md)

 The App restart method (`iOSAppRestartNotification`) is included in the `GeoTriggeringBuilder`.
 It should be set up before starting Geo-triggering.